Samhain in New Jersey

 Winterberry (Ilex verticillata)

-By the time I heard Miriam speak I’d been a landscape designer and an environmental activist for years.
-So it wasn’t that I hadn’t found a place in nature, or hadn’t become its champion in my own way.
-The strings that her vision tied together were there to be gathered, and led me through a door to my place in the whole, grounded on the earth not only by my presence here and my love for its astounding beauty, but by the fact that the building blocks of the soil under my feet are the same as the building blocks of my body.
+The strings that her vision tied together were there to be gathered.
+They led me through a door to my place in the whole, grounded on Earth.
+Not only through my presence here but through my love for its astounding beauty.
+By the wonder-filled idea that the building blocks of the soil under my feet are the same as those in my body.
+All gifts of ancient stars.

 A farm field under a blue sky full of fluffy white clouds at Genesis Farm, Blairstown, New Jersey.
 Photo by Betsey Crawford.